Store Features

 API Reference

-This trait receives and object to allow specific configurations:
+This trait receives an object to allow specific configurations:

 Property Description Value